fridaysforfuture-landau-pfalz/fridaysforfuture-landau-pfalz.github.io/_pages/Material.md

   <p> </p>

 <b> Lieder:  </b> <br>
-<li> Wehrt euch, leistet Widerstand gegen die Braunkohle hier im Land!
+<p> Wehrt euch, leistet Widerstand gegen die Braunkohle hier im Land!
 Alle auf die Straßen, alle auf die Straßen!
+(Melodie: Hejo, Spann den Wagen an) </p>
+<p> Hey du, wir leisten Widerstand, für eine echte Energiewende im Land, kommt, geht auf die Straßen, kommt, geht auf die Straßen!
 (Melodie: Hejo, Spann den Wagen an)
-<li> Hey du, wir leisten Widerstand, für eine echte Energiewende im Land, kommt, geht auf die Straßen, kommt, geht auf die Straßen!
-(Melodie: Hejo, Spann den Wagen an)
-<li> Where ever I go, <br>
-     People want know, <br>
-     Who we are, <br>
-     What we do, <br>
-     So we tell them, <br>
-     We are the people, <br>
-     Who save the climate, <br>
-     save save save the climate <br>
+<p> Where ever I go, People want know, Who we are, What we do, So we tell them, We are the people, Who save the climate, save save save the climate </p>
-<li> Yesterday, climate troubles seemed so far away, but today, we have to act and say: coal mining has to fade away, Yesterday we did still believe and pray, that your deals would work and lead the way, but now the years have passed away (Melodie: Yesterday-Beatles) <br>
+<p> Yesterday, climate troubles seemed so far away, but today, we have to act and say: coal mining has to fade away, Yesterday we did still believe and pray, that your deals would work and lead the way, but now the years have passed away (Melodie: Yesterday-Beatles) </p>

   <p> </p>